-- Heading summing up the main topic covered - Author's name, a source code, or an abbreviated source title - Page number - Full URL of any pages buried deep in a website source.
+- Heading summing up the main topic covered - Author's name, a source code, or an abbreviated source title - Page number - Full URL of any pages buried deep in a website

+Throughout the process of taking notes, be scrupulous about correctly attributing each idea to its source.
 Always include source information so you know exactly which ideas came from which sources.
 Use quotation marks to set off any words for phrases taken directly from the original text.
 If you add your own responses and ideas, make sure they are distinct from ideas you quoted or paraphrased.